SirNeuman/xd2/README.md

-A Wordpress theme for Existence Day
+A Wordpress theme for Existence Day.